Rubies On The Lawn

 July 16th, 2009

 The late sixties and early seventies were the golden years for the independent record labels.
 This was long, long before the entire music industry was swallowed up and controlled by three or four giant conglomerates.
 Like many record aficionados I had my favorite indie record labels.
 Asylum was my very favorite.
-In the mid-seventies they seemed like the label that was releasing everything I loved: Jackson Browne, Warren Zevon, The Eagles, … [more]
+In the mid-seventies they seemed like the label that was releasing everything I loved: Jackson Browne, Warren Zevon, The Eagles, Joni Mitchell, John David Souther, Linda Ronstadt, Souther-Hilllman-Furay Band, Tom Waits, etc. There were also some lesser known, but still … [more]

 My 13 Favorite Reissues Of 2008